ronak66/EEG-Workflow-System/docs/workflow.md

 # Workflow and Execution

-Here we are going to discuss about the algorithm that we use to execute a complex graph of blocks connected to each other (workflow).
+Here we are going to discuss the algorithm that we use to execute a complex graph of blocks connected to each other (workflow).

 ![Workflow Example](assets/blocks/example.png)
 In order to execute the above workflow of blocks, we use simple graph theory.
 The frontend provides a list of blocks and edges in the workflow, using which be build a graph.
 The graph is nothing but an adjacency list.
 Note that it is a directed graph.